www.rockingscots.co.uk

 "Your strength is in the axe I wield" etc - I ask you!.

-Another Bowie penned A-side.
-Like others I used to think this was absolute tripe and the worst side
+Another Bowie composition for the B-side.
+Like others, we used to think this was absolute tripe and the worst side

 the group recorded.